Optimal anytime regret with two experts: Discussion of results and techniques

 \subsection{An expression for the regret involving the gap}

-In our two-expert prediction problem, the most important scenario restricts each cost vector $\ell_t$ to be either $[0,1]$ or $[1,0]$.
+In our two-expert prediction problem, the most important scenario restricts each cost vector $\ell_t$ to be either $\begin{smallbmatrix}1\\0\end{smallbmatrix}$ or $\begin{smallbmatrix}0\\1\end{smallbmatrix}$.
+That is, at each time step, some expert incurs cost $1$ and the other expert incurs no cost.
 This restricted scenario is equivalent to the condition $g_t - g_{t-1} \in \set{\pm 1} ~\forall t \geq 1$, where $g_t \coloneqq \abs{ L_{t,1} - L_{t,2} }$ is the gap at time $t$.
 To prove the optimal lower bound it suffices to consider this restricted scenario.
-The optimal upper bound will first be proven in the restricted scenario, then extended to general cost vectors in \Appendix{ub_general}.
-With the sole exception of \Appendix{ub_general}, we will assume the restricted scenario.
+The optimal upper bound is first proven in the restricted scenario, then extended to general cost vectors in \Subsection{ub_general}.
+With the sole exception of \Subsection{ub_general}, we assume the restricted scenario.

 We now present an expression, valid for any algorithm, that emphasizes how the regret depends on the \emph{change} in the gap.
 This expression will be useful in proving both the upper and lower bounds.
-Henceforth we will often write $\Reg(t) \coloneqq \Reg(2, t, \cA, \cB)$ where $\cA$ and $\cB$ are usually implicit from the context.
+Henceforth we write $\Reg(t) \coloneqq \Reg(2, t, \cA, \cB)$ where $\cA$ and $\cB$ are usually implicit from the context.